-3 Scientists Win Nobel Prize In Physics For Work On The Evolution Of The Universe
+3 Scientists Win Nobel Prize In Physics For Work On Earth's Place In The Universe

-A Canadian and two Swiss scientists have won the Nobel Prize in Physics for for contributions for our understanding of the evolution of the universe and Earth's position in the cosmos.
+A Canadian and two Swiss scientists have won the Nobel Prize in physics for contributions to our understanding of the evolution of the universe and Earth's position in the cosmos.

-James Peebles of Princeton received half of the prize, with Michel Mayor and Didier Queloz sharing the other half, the Royal Swedish Academy of Sciences in Stockholm made the announcement on Tuesday.

-"While James Peebles' theoretical discoveries contributed to our understanding of how the universe evolved after the Big Bang, Michel Mayor and Didier Queloz explored our cosmic neighborhoods on the hunt for unknown planets.
-Their discoveries have forever changed our conceptions of the world," secretary-general of the academy, Goran Hansson, said.

 BREAKING NEWS:— The Nobel Prize (@NobelPrize) October 8, 2019